GaurangiR/food-del-fullstack/README.md

-oodie Delivery is a web application designed to facilitate food ordering and delivery from local restaurants.
+foodie Delivery is a web application designed to facilitate food ordering and delivery from local restaurants.
 The app provides a seamless and intuitive user experience with a focus on simplicity and ease of use.